yagnesh7/doing_data_stuff/film_permits/README.md

-# Where are Films shot in NYC?
+# Where does Filming Occur in NYC?

 Please check out the report here: https://medium.com/doing-data-stuff/where-does-filming-occur-in-nyc-6f985df03e35